What are Murphy Scholars? Murphy Scholars are Hendrix students in any major who want to deepen their knowledge

 through Murphy Scholar experiences.
 In fact, many Murphy Scholar Cocurriculars

 Can you tell me more about these cocurricular projects?
-For more information on these projects, including a slideshow of examples, see the Proposal Guidelines and our page on Murphy Scholar Cocurriculars.
+More information on these projects is available on our website.

 I already have a lot of commitments and feel pressed for time.
 Is the Murphy